 Urban psychology focuses on understanding people’s behaviour and perception of the built environment.
 In her talk, Alice will share her experience on incorporating psychological knowledge into real estate and urban development projects.

-As well as his role as a practicing architect and scientific director of the NAAD Master's programme, David is the Co-Director of the new architecture magazine ‘Intertwining’.
+As well as his role as a practicing architect and scientific director of the NAAD Master's programme and the TUNED brach of Lombardini22, David is the Co-Director of the new architecture magazine ‘Intertwining’, with Sarah Robinson and Alessandro Gattara.
 He has carried out public and private construction projects and participated in international competitions.
 David is widely published and is a co-ordinator of events and publications on the subject of architecture and neuroscience.
-Architect at TUNED/Lombardini22

 The talk will focus on social and economic outcomes linked to the shift in environmental design created by a human-centred approach.